Seeking to identify investments with the potential to deliver double-digit earnings growth.

 Largest Top Detractor^

-Taymour Tamaddon is the portfolio manager of the US Large-Cap Growth Equity Strategy in the U.S. Equity Division of T. Rowe Price.
-Mr. Tamaddon also is a vice president and a member of the Investment Advisory Committees for the Health Sciences, New America Growth, Growth Stock, Blue Chip Growth, and Capital Appreciation Strategies.
-He is a vice president of the T. Rowe Price Institutional International Funds, Inc., and the T. Rowe Price International Funds, Inc. Mr. Tamaddon also is a vice president of T. Rowe Price Group, Inc.
+Taymour Tamaddon is the portfolio manager of the US Large-Cap Growth Equity Strategy in the U.S. Equity Division.
+He is a vice president and member of the Investment Advisory Committees for the Health Sciences Equity, Global Growth Equity, US Multi-Cap Growth Equity, US Growth Stock, US Large-Cap Core Growth Equity, and US Capital Appreciation Strategies.
+He also is a vice president of the T. Rowe Price Institutional International Funds, Inc., and the T. Rowe Price International Funds, Inc. Taymour is a vice president of T. Rowe Price Group, Inc.

-Mr. Tamaddon has 16 years of investment experience, 15 of which have been with T. Rowe Price.
-He joined the firm in 2004 after serving as a summer intern with T. Rowe Price in 2003, covering the eye care industry.
-Prior to this, Mr. Tamaddon was employed by Amazon.com in the areas of finance and merchandising.
+Taymour’s investment experience began in 2003, and he has been with T. Rowe Price since 2004, beginning in the U.S. Equity Division.
+He also served as a summer intern with the firm in 2003.
+Prior to T. Rowe Price, Taymour was employed by Amazon.com in the areas of finance and merchandising.
 He also was a consultant with Booz Allen Hamilton, specializing in the energy industry.

-Mr. Tamaddon earned a B.S., cum laude, in applied physics from Cornell University.
-He also earned an M.B.A., with high distinction, from the Tuck School of Business at Dartmouth, where he was an Edward Tuck Scholar.
-Mr. Tamaddon also has earned the Chartered Financial Analyst designation.
+Taymour earned a B.S., cum laude, in applied physics from Cornell University and an M.B.A. from Dartmouth College, Tuck School of Business, where he was an Edward Tuck Scholar with high distinction.
+Taymour also has earned the Chartered Financial Analyst® designation.

 - Fund manager2017